DigitalGlobe/pyveda/docs/development_guide.md

    directory.
 All code outside that pyveda submodule is part of Veda source control.

+1. Note that if you're working in a notebook where you've imported pyveda you may need to restart the notebook kernel in order to see your pyveda changes.

 ### Branches

 Our standard branching flow goes like this: